opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/elb_listener.html.markdown

 * `ssl_protocols` - (Optional) Specifies the SSL protocol standard supported by a tracker, which is used for enabling specified encryption protocols.
 This parameter is valid only when the value of protocol is set to HTTPS.
 The value is TLSv1.2 or TLSv1.2 TLSv1.1 TLSv1.
 The default value is TLSv1.2.
+Changing this creates a new elb listener.

 * `ssl_ciphers` - (Optional) Specifies the cipher suite of an encryption protocol.
     This parameter is valid only when the value of protocol is set to HTTPS.
 The